Casbah (film): Production

 The film was made by Marston Productions, Tony Martin's production company, who signed a deal with Universal.
 Tony Martin was keen to re-establish himself in the film industry after having been blacklisted in the entertainment industry since being discharged from the Navy for "unfitness" in 1942.
 He was charged with buying a Navy officer a car to facilitate his obtaining a chief specialists rating.

 It was the first production from Marston, which Martin owned with his agent, Nat Gould.
 The Bank of America lent $800,000 to finance the film; Universal provided some of the balance.

-Yvonne de Carlo signed to play the female lead in June 1947.
+Yvonne De Carlo signed to play the female lead in June 1947.
 Erik Charrell was to produce, William Bowers was to write the script and Harold Arlen to do the music.
 John Berry signed to direct.

-Märta Torén made her film debut here.
+Märta Torén made her American film debut here.

 Soundtrack

 Songs by Harold Arlen (music) and Leo Robin (lyrics).